SashoDT/DIC-Assignment-3/README.md

 Caution: All command lines may vary from your system, they only serve as examples.

+### Requirements

+Install the requirements in you virtual python environment by using the requirements.txt file.

 ### Starting Localstack

 Start Docker and localstack as stated in the setup file.
 Alternatively, follow these instructions: